dmcquay/katas/2024/2024-06-04-star-formation-simulator/README.md

 # simulate ideas

+- implement custom quadtree with total mass and center of mass caching. use to more efficiently compute collisions. also, when computing gravitational interactions, only compute pairwise interactions for nearby objects. for more distant objects, treat groups (sections of the quadtree) as though they were single objects, using their mass and center of mass.
+- reduce file size by reducing unnecessary location precision.
 - collision account for volume. larger particles should collide at greater distance from center.
 - Increase local volume and/or density
 - Decrease particle mass to more realistic value